ohkami-rs/uibeam/support/vscode/README.md

-# VSCode extension for UIBeam
+# UIBeam

-Enable HTML completion and hover in `UI!`
+HTML completions and hovers for UIBeam